qauchida/s18-a3-pokemon-hierarchy-qauchida/README.md

  3. Make a develop branch and push it to Github
   * git branch develop
   * git checkout develop
+  * Make at least one change so there is a difference between the develop and master branches.
   * git push origin develop
  4. Make a Pull Request on GitHub.
   * In the pull request write an outline of what your plan for coding the rest of the Pokemon subclasses in the UML diagram.